Furty7/hello-world/README.md

 # hello-world
-a short description
+deleted

-a bit about yourself
+a bit about yourself,
+test

 i'm following the Github guide ;-)

+1+1=3